JONSASSE/432-2018/slides/class22/README.md

 An additional example of fitting a multinomial logistic model to predict a multi-categorical outcome is available in [Chapter 20 of the Course Notes](https://thomaselove.github.io/432-notes/).

-- The example in that Chapter is based on the work of Jeffrey S. Simonoff (2003) Analyzing Categorical Data in Chapter 10.
+- The example in that Chapter is based on the work of Jeffrey S. Simonoff (2003) Analyzing Categorical Data, in his Chapter 10.
 Related data and R code are available at http://people.stern.nyu.edu/jsimonof/AnalCatData/Splus/.
-Meanwhile, the data set and analysis are based on the work of Peng RD and Hengartner NW (2002) Quantitative analysis of literary styles, *The American Statistician*, 56, 175-185.
+- The data set and analysis are based on the work of Peng RD and Hengartner NW (2002) Quantitative analysis of literary styles, *The American Statistician*, 56, 175-185.

 ## New Materials